Welsh Government Support

 Childcare offer for Wales

-The Childcare Offer for Wales provides working parents with a mixture of childcare and early education for children aged 3 or 4.
+The Childcare Offer for Wales provides eligible parents of 3-4 year olds with a mixture of childcare and early education.

 Non-Domestic rates relief

-The registered childcare sector in Wales is exempt from paying business rates for three years April 2019-April 2022.
+The registered childcare sector in Wales is exempt from paying business rates until April 2025.
 This is to help providers become more established, to support the sector to operate and grow, create new jobs and maximise the benefit of the Childcare Offer.

 Business Wales provides free independent advice to people starting, running and growing business in Wales.
 This support is for all stages of a childcare business whether; Pre-Start, Start Up or Growth.